The Right to Vote, not yet enshrined as an affirmative right in the U.S. Constitution, is sacred for all U.S. citizens.

 Voting is then a “civic sacrament” — the sacramentum in its original meaning as “oath of allegiance” — not to an emperor, but rather to defend and support the U.S. Constitution.
 As such, voting is the ultimate, absolute, and necessary expression of our U.S. citizenship.
 By voting, we as U.S. citizens commit ourselves to the American Experiment; to the never-ending project of forming an ever more perfect Union; to “government of the people, by the people, for the people” (Lincoln); to the battle to redeem the Soul of our Nation, to “America, you great unfinished symphony” (Lin-Manuel Miranda, Hamilton).

-Conscientious, deliberate, and well-informed voting is voting one’s conscience.
+Conscientious, deliberate, and well-informed voting is voting one’s conscience prudentially (that is, by exercising the virtue of prudence to make prudential judgments).
 Voting one’s conscience is an inalienable right, a patriotic duty, a sacred trust, a holy obligation, a moral imperative, an essential engagement, a real responsibility, a conscious commitment to the Common Good, and the beating heart of our democracy.
 Voting is and must be the complement, consequence and culmination of public protest.
+Voting is our superpower!